chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 Next, we’ll verify the compliance records of containers via the CLI.

 First, obtain the cluster ID and load it into a variable for usage.
-We are using kubectl to get an UUID that Chainguard uses to identify the agent running on your cluster.
+We are using `kubectl` to get an UUID that Chainguard Enforce uses to identify the agent running on your cluster.

 ```sh
 export CLUSTER_ID=$(kubectl get ns gulfstream -ojson | jq -r .metadata.uid)